sroy99/Video-Chat-app/README.md

 # Video-Chat-app
-Creating a multi client video chat application
+Creating a Peer to Peer video chat application